 If you only have a few files on your Mac — maybe because it’s new — finding the ones you need isn’t difficult.
 However, as you use your Mac and create more files, it becomes more complex.
-And it becomes more difficult still when you need to find files that weren’t created by you but by applications or macOS.
+And it becomes even more difficult when you need to find files that weren’t created by you but by applications or macOS.
 In this article, we’ll show you how to find any file on your Mac.

 How to find a file on Mac